Succeeding QWERTY Grammatical Standards

 Back in a college English class, my professor highlighted a piece of punctuation from one of my papers.
 I forget exactly whether she curled my quotation marks, or elongated my hyphen-substituting-for-an-em-dash.
 Maybe both.
 I explained to her that I restricted the characters in my papers to the ASCII charset to maximize their display compatibility across digital mediums.
 I received an odd look from her in return.
 This was, perhaps, the first seed of doubt sown in my beautiful perception of “Eight-Bit English.”

-The standardized width of a Roman chariot carved out such a legendary network of roads in the last millennium that roads of the same width continued across the ocean throughout the New World.
+The standardized width of a Roman chariot carved out such a legendary network of roads in prior millennia that roads of the same width continued across the ocean throughout the New World.
 Similarly, the QWERTY keyboard layout of the last century survives and influences the manner in which we communicate today.

 What follows is a table mapping some symbols commonly represented in ASCII (the set of characters readily available on US, English keyboards) with their traditional English counterparts in Unicode (a much larger set of characters):